Enjoy 15% Off Natural Stone With Your Kitchen Design. Offer ends 31 Mar 2026. Claim Offer!

-Galley kitchens are a common layout for smaller, providing a functional space without sacrificing floorphomeslan.
-To increase the feeling of space, our guide offers ideas and tips for optimizing your kitchen area.
+Galley kitchens are a common layout for smaller kitchens, providing a functional space without sacrificing floor space.
+To increase the feeling of space, our guide offers ideas and tips for optimising your kitchen area.

 When designing a galley kitchen, it is crucial to consider the size of your space.
-This will impact your layout and color scheme.
+This will impact your layout and colour scheme.
 However, a galley kitchen is not a disadvantage; in fact, it offers the perfect opportunity to create an efficient working triangle.
-This design is so efficient that many professional kitchens use it to maximize their space.
+This design is so efficient that many professional kitchens use it to maximise their space.

 The second layout is the double galley kitchen, which is suitable for larger kitchen areas.
 This layout offers plenty of storage for the floor space.
 A double design features cabinets on both sides of the room with free space on either end.